DragonSenses/Algorithms/LeetCode/21-merge-two-sorted-lists/problem.md

 - Let `m` be the number of nodes in `list2`
 - Both lists are already sorted in non‑decreasing order
 - Node comparisons and pointer assignments are `O(1)`

+### **Time Complexity**: `O(n + m)`

+- Each node from both lists is processed exactly once
+- Comparisons and pointer rewiring are constant‑time operations
+- Total work is proportional to the combined length of the lists

 ### **Space Complexity**: `O(1)`